 Mix it up.
 Try mixing round and square tables at the reception.
 Lighting can also lend a contemporary ambience to your reception: Phillips suggests using LED lights that change color every 20 minutes (or whenever you want to set a different mood) or textured lighting projected onto the walls or dance floor.

 Order meat and potatoes.
 You might think that food is one thing you can't modernize, but think again.
 Instead of the traditional sit-down dinner, try a winding buffet that takes your guests on a tour through your favorite world cuisines, Phillips suggests.
 Add "action stations," like a live chef demonstration, a choose-your-toppings risotto table, or a dim sum cart, to up the intrigue factor.
 And in addition to a cake, consider setting out a dessert table with an array of French macarons, whoopie pies, candy, and cookies.
-(Check out our favorite modern wedding cakes
+(Check out our favorite

 and dessert bars